 Additional Tennessee Counties Quarantined for Emerald Ash Borer

-• Use firewood from local sources near where you’re going to burn it, or purchase firewood that is certified to be free of pests (it will say so on the label included with the packaging).
+- Use firewood from local sources near where you’re going to burn it or purchase certified heat-treated firewood.

-• Watch for signs of infestation in your ash trees.
-If you suspect your ash tree could be infested with EAB, visit www.tn.gov/agriculture/eab for a symptoms checklist and report form or call TDA’s Consumer and Industry Services Division at 1-800-628-2631.
+- Watch for signs of infestation in your ash trees.
+If you suspect your ash tree could be infested with EAB, click here or call TDA’s Consumer and Industry Services Division at 1-800-628-2631.

 TDA’s Division of Forestry estimates that five million urban ash trees in Tennessee are potentially at risk from EAB.
 The risk represents an estimated value loss of $2 billion.
-There are an estimated 261 million ash trees on Tennessee public and private timberland potentially valued as high as $9 billion.
+There are an estimated 261 million ash trees on Tennessee timberland, which are potentially valued as high as $9 billion.